keymanapp/help.keyman.com/products/iphone-and-ipad/14.0/start/installing-keyboards.md

 title: Adding keyboards - Keyman for iPhone and iPad Help
 ---

-## Keyman for iPhone and iPad: Adding Keyboards

 To install resources for use with a new language, follow these steps.

 ### Access "Installed Languages"